giuliodondi/kOS-Shuttle-OPS3/README.md

 - The Angle of Attack profile is 40° at Entry Interface, ramping down to 30° by Mach 18, and then ramping down again from Mach 8.
   - In reality the Shuttle used 40° fixed until the rampdown at Mach 12.
 Technical documents show that the 40/30 profile was suggested for high-crossrange missions such as the 3B once-around mission out of Vandenberg, which is why I chose it
 - If Speedbrakes are set to Auto, they will open at Mach 3.8.
 In real life they would open at Mach 10 to help with trimming.
 I saw that this generates too much drag in KSP
+- Flying CSS is tricky because Guidance will comand continuous corrections of bank angle to track the drag profile.
+In particular, it will overbank right after a roll reversal to counter the exra lift gained. **You MUST be focussed closely on the HUD and follow the commands if you fly CSS**

 # Terminal Area Energy Management (TAEM) guidance